Gayatri Patel Bahl

 Gayatri Patel Bahl is an American actress, filmmaker, and Indian classical dancer, who appears in Hindi and English language films.

 Biography

 Personal life

 Patel was born and raised in United States in a Gujarati family.
 She studied at Emory University in Atlanta, Georgia.
+She is married to Sumeet Bahl and has a son.

 Career

 Before starting her career as an actress with the film Let's Dance, Patel Bahl performed in many dance competitions.
 During her time at Emory, she won Miss India Georgia.
 She was also first runner-up in the Miss India United States competition.
 She has participated in classic English plays at Emory University, performing roles such as Irina for Chekhov's Play, Three Sisters.

 While in India, Patel Bahl starred in four music videos produced by Venus Films and starring herself opposite Jugal Hansraj.
 Her debut film in Bollywood is Let's Dance.
 She guest starred in Yash Raj's Rishta.com as Husna in episode 19 of season 1.